 Here are a few tips to help you find the right balance between what the company needs and what individuals need in order to heal.

 During and after a disaster, employees need to know what’s going on at the office and what’s expected of them.
-This can help them regain some sense of normalcy when their world is turned upside down.
+When helping employees deal with change, it’s important to restore some sense of normalcy.

 Be the voice of reason and source of comfort your employees need during this critical time, using a straightforward tone that conveys confidence and security.
 You don’t want to make false promises, but your messaging should be supportive and hopeful rather than despondent.